 Meet the House

+Built in 1895 by William McDowell, Paxton House is a three-story Victorian at the corner of Nelson and Lee in the heart of Lexington, Virginia’s Historic District.
+For much of its early life, it was home to the Paxton family.
+More than a century later, it remains part of Lexington’s living history, with members of the Paxton family nearby.
 In the late 20th, the house took on a livelier chapter as home to Washington & Lee fraternities, including Pi Kappa Alpha.
-By the 1990s it was nicknamed “Münster House,” a nod to its Gothic silhouette and well-worn condition.
-Nearly every room once had its own bar, the attic was packed wall to wall for parties, and a second entrance allowed for discreet late arrivals.
-Students even painted their presence in fluorescent colors high in the turret.
-The front porch, now known for quiet mornings, once hosted band parties that spilled into the night.
-Time and careful restoration have returned the house’s dignity, though a bit of that spirited youth still seems to linger.
+By the 1990s it was nicknamed “Münster House” as a nod to its Gothic silhouette and well-worn condition.
+Nearly every room once had its own bar, the attic was packed wall to wall for parties, and a second upstairs entrance allowed for discreet late arrivals.
+Students even left their mark in fluorescent colors high in the attic turret.
+The front porch, now home to quiet mornings, once hosted band parties that spilled into the night.

 We purchased the house in 2018 to give our daughter and her friends a place to live during their senior year at Washington & Lee.
-What began as a short-term college rental became something much more.
-As we restored it, we fell in love with the house, the town, and its stories.
-Today, Paxton House is one of our family’s home away from home, and we open its doors to guests who love its location and its charm.
+Time and careful restoration have returned the house to jewel status, though a bit of that spirited youth still seems to linger.
+Throughout the restoration, we fell in love with the home, the town, and its stories.
+Today, Paxton House serves as one of our family’s homes away from home, and we enjoy opening it to guests who will appreciate it as much as we do.

 A family of six people, four women, one man, and one teenage boy, gathered on a wooden staircase, smiling and holding hands there for a photo.